Hillobar/Rope/README.md

 ![Screenshot 2023-07-21 145531](https://github.com/Hillobar/Rope/assets/63615199/fe9f88cf-4d29-4b24-adc1-e2e2a4b876a2)

 ### Disclaimer: ###
-Rope is a personal project that I'm making available to the community as a thank you for all of the ocntributors ahead of me.
+Rope is a personal project that I'm making available to the community as a thank you for all of the contributors ahead of me.
 I don't have time to troubleshoot or add requested features, so it is provided as-is.
 Don't look at this code for example of good coding practices.
 I am primarily focused on performance and my specific use cases.
 There are plenty of ways to bork the workflow.
 Please see how to use below.

 ### Features: ###
 * Real-time video player